Pots & Planters - A Gardener's Guide

 Here’s where many gardeners miss the mark, using a container that’s either too large or too small.

-First, start by selecting a planter comparable to the plant’s size.
+First, start by selecting a pot or planter comparable to the plant’s size.
 If it’s too big, your plants can get waterlogged or suffer a nutrient burn from the excessive soil.
 Contrastingly, a planter that’s too small leaves your plants rootbound with limited soil to hold water.

 As a rule, if the current planter is 10” or less, select one 1-2” larger.
 So, a plant in a 6-inch tall by 6-inch wide planter will work best in a gardening container that’s seven to eight inches.